Byung-hyun Kim: 2006 season

-Kim began the 2006 campaign with the Colorado Rockies on the disabled list.
-Upon his successful rehabilitation, he made his season debut on April 30, 2006, against the Florida Marlins in Miami.
+Kim began the 2006 campaign with Colorado on the disabled list.
+He made his season debut on April 30, 2006, against the Florida Marlins in Miami.
 Kim pitched impressively, giving up only one run on five hits while striking out nine batters.
 Kim established himself in the Rockies starting rotation for the season.

-On May 22, 2006, Kim and his former high school teammate and then-Los Angeles Dodgers' starter Jae Seo started against each other.
-This game was the first game in which two Korean pitchers started against each other in the Major League history.
+On May 22, Kim and Los Angeles Dodgers starter Jae Seo, two former high school teammates, started against each other.
+This game was the first game in which two Korean pitchers started against each other in the major league history.
 Both pitchers had quality starts, with Seo getting the win.

 On May 28, Barry Bonds hit his 715th home run off Kim at SBC Park and surpassed Babe Ruth's 714 career home runs and put himself in sole possession of second place on the all-time career home runs list.
 After a three-minute delay, Kim struck out the next two batters and pitched 51/3 innings to collect a win.

-On July 28, 2006, Kim had five consecutive strikeouts against the San Diego Padres, tying the Rockies record for consecutive strikeouts.
+On July 28, Kim had five consecutive strikeouts against the San Diego Padres, tying the Rockies record for consecutive strikeouts.
 In four different starts, he recorded nine strikeouts each against the Florida Marlins, Houston Astros, Pittsburgh Pirates and Washington Nationals.
-Kim became the only pitcher in Major League history to pitch shutout wins in consecutive starts at Coors Field by beating the Oakland Athletics on June 19 and the Texas Rangers on June 25.
+Kim became the first pitcher in major league history to pitch shutout wins in consecutive starts at hitter-friendly Coors Field, beating the Oakland Athletics on June 19 and the Texas Rangers on June 25.